ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 * docpad-plugin-tags - to support tagging
 * moment - date time formatting

-If you went with the skeleton option you will likely want to add all these anyway.
+If you went with the 'no skeleton' option you will likely want to add all these anyway.

 ```bash
 npm i moment --save